Ellivers/ap-improvements/README.md

 # ap-improvements
 Improvements and additions for AnimePahe.

 The [dev](https://github.com/Ellivers/ap-improvements/tree/dev) branch is for the in-development version of the script.
+See [using the development version](#using-the-development-version).

 If you find a bug or have a suggestion, feel free to [open an issue](https://github.com/Ellivers/ap-improvements/issues/new/choose)!